70) LSU (#11) over Purdue, 1986

 56) Yale (#12) over Baylor, 2016

-Similar to Cornell six years prior, Yale’s upset was all-the-more surprising due to it being the first tournament win in program history.
-It was actually the Bulldogs’ first tournament appearance in 54 years and it was the culmination of coach James Jones’ 16 seasons in charge of the squad.
-Sophomore guard Makai Mason was essentially unstoppable in the game, scoring 31 points along with six rebounds as Yale led for essentially the entire time in a 79-75 win.
+In their first appearance in 54 years Yale made the most of it, winning an NCAA Tournament game for the first time in program history.
+Sophomore guard Makai Mason was essentially unstoppable for the Bulldogs, scoring 31 points along with six rebounds in the 79-75 win.
 For coach Scott Drew and Baylor it was a second consecutive season getting upset in the first round, having done so as a #3 seed against Georgia State the year prior.
-2015 had also been a rare season in which no #12 seed had pulled a first round upset, so Yale was the first in two years to do so.
+This set up a second round battle of elitist institutions, where Yale lost 71-64 to Duke.
+Yale was back in 2019 and almost pulled off another first round upset, losing a close game to LSU.

 55) Buffalo (#13) over Arizona, 2018